Let’s check out some SMART goal examples for work and see how to apply this methodology in action.

 Besides, you get email reminders and a journal area to maintain important notes.
 One can also set custom trackers to monitor the progress with graphical reports.

 In addition, Lifetick can boost your business productivity with its team subscription.
-It works similar to the personal version but on a larger scale with goal sharing, conversations, and access-based control for the members.
+It works similarly to the personal version but on a larger scale with goal sharing, conversations, and access-based control for the members.

 If charts and tables are not your things, Goalscape might be.
 Founded by Marcus Baur, a two-time Olympian, Goalscape is all about visualization.
-Here is some background that led Marcus to start with this excellent tool:

 Goalscape makes you divide your goals into different sectors forming a circle.
 The size of each sector represents its overall importance, with the shades tracking the progress.